NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 While several factors go into keeping clients happy, we can all agree that highlighting your value and how you positively impact a client’s bottom line is a surefire way to make your agency indispensable.

 Are KPIs the same as metrics?
-Everything you track in your client’s business is a metric, but only a few of these metrics are directly relevant to their main business goal, making them Key Performance Indicators.
+Everything you track in your client’s business is a metric, but only a few of these metrics are directly relevant to their main business goal, making them KPIs (key performance indicators).
+These KPIs are crucial as they align with the overarching business goals, guiding strategic planning and performance evaluation.

 Metrics vs KPIs Graphic